 New Survey: Syrians Optimistic About The Country's Future, With Regional Variations Across Syria

-A survey conducted by Investimate and the Syrian and Levant Market Compass (SLMC) on the first anniversary of the Syria Liberation Day reveals a diverse mix of satisfaction and caution.

-Damascus, December 15, 2025- Investimate and the Syrian and Levant Market Compass (SLMC) announced the findings of a nation-wide public opinion survey, covering 1062 participants across all Syrian governorates.
+Damascus - December 17, 2025 - Investimate and the Syrian and Levant Market Compass (SLMC) announced the findings of a nation-wide public opinion survey, covering 1062 participants across all Syrian governorates.
 The survey took place between November 30th and December 5th, 2025.
 The survey offers one of the most comprehensive snapshots available of the Syrian public sentiment, one year after liberation.

 A Complex Landscape: A Broadly Optimistic Majority, with a more Cautious Segment